According to The 1970s Rock Rulebook, every performer or band was required to release a double live record album.

 Its 17 tracks were culled from seven shows and feature the six-man classic lineup tripping through their catalog with skill, passion and zeal.
 A bonus was the presence of the Tower of Power horn section, and songs like “Dixie Chicken,” “Time Loves a Hero, “Oh Atlanta,” “Tripe Face Boogie,” and “Fat Man in the Bathtub” received extra oomph (a 2002 double CD added 15 more tracks).

-The current edition of Little Feat is celebrating the 45th anniversary of those shows by performing Waiting for Columbus in its entirety.
-The tour stops in Houston March 26 at the 713 Music Hall.
+The current edition of Little Feat recently celebrated the 45th anniversary of those shows by performing Waiting for Columbus in its entirety on a tour last year.

 “The album is what, 75 minutes long?
 We did a dry run in Jamaica a couple of weeks ago, and the show was two hours.
 Without an encore!” laughs co-founder/keyboardist Bill Payne.